chxikva/Scraper/README.md

 Create a virtual environment (optional):

 python -m venv venv
+source venv/bin/activate

-source venv/bin/activate  # On Windows: venv\Scripts\activate
+# On Windows:
+venv\Scripts\activate

 Install dependencies:
 bash
 Copy code
 pip install -r requirements.txt
-Usage

 Run the application:
 python main.py

 Enter a URL in the browser's address bar and press Enter to load the page.

 Click "Extract Tables" to parse the page and detect all HTML tables.